-I’ve been participating in the manufactured spending game for about two years now and doing it in a fairly cautious, responsible way.
+I’ve been manufacturing spend for about two years now and doing it in a fairly cautious, responsible way.
 Back when Vanilla Reloads were sold at Office Depot and people were getting their Ink accounts shut down for abusing the 5x point office supply category, I played it safe by staying at around $2,000 per month.
-Sure, I didn’t earn as much as others who really went for it, but I still have my Ink card and continue to earn 5x on some of my core expenses.
+Sure, I didn’t earn as much as others who really went for it.
+But I still have my Ink card and continue to earn 5x on some of my core expenses.
 Rick Ingersoll’s motto, “Pigs get fat, hogs get slaughtered” really rings true.

 Last week I wrote about my trip to Walmart, where I unloaded $4,300 in gift cards and picked up money orders with my Alaska Airlines debit card.
 There was a long line at the Money Center and I spent a total of 45 minutes in the store.
-Some folks, especially on Twitter, took this to mean I spent 45 minutes hogging the kiosk and drawing attention to myself.
-One guy went as far as to Tweet out a link to my post and include @Walmart in a brilliant maneuver:
+Some folks on Twitter took this to mean that I spent 45 minutes hogging the kiosk and drawing attention to myself.
+In a brilliant maneuver, one guy went as far as to Tweet out a link to my post and include @Walmart:

-While the tweet was clearly an attack on me for a perceived wrongdoing, it’s important to avoid emotional outbursts like this one.
+While the tweet was clearly an attack on me, it’s important to avoid emotional outbursts like this one.
 This type of tweet is far more damaging than any post a blogger could write on the topic.
-I realize most of my readers are much smarter than this, but still think it’s time to outline some good practices for those of us who care to keep this hobby going past our temper tantrums:
+I realize most of my readers are much smarter than this.
+But it might be time to to outline some good practices for those of us who care to keep this hobby going past our temper tantrums:

 1. Don’t alert the media.
 You know the mantra, “Don’t call the airline” (in case of a mistake fare).
 The same applies to manufactured spending.
 If you think my post chronicling my manufactured spending strategy to a small audience on my blog is damaging, what do you think will happen when you alert the store where the manufactured spending activity is happening?
 Especially when this is a major source of manufactured spending for folks in the travel hacking community.
 Be discreet and don’t explain what you’re doing to store employees, banks, or anyone else involved in the process.